 That’s okay, though – don’t panic; we’re here to help.
 Keep on reading to learn all about pet aid and how you can treat your pet’s injuries.

 When your pet gets hurt, the most important thing is to protect yourself first.
 Do not attempt to approach them or attempt to administer any medical aid if they are exhibiting natural signs of fear or aggression.
 Instead, try to calmly talk to them and distract them with a familiar toy or food.

 Try to keep your pet as comfortable and still as possible and avoid any unnecessary movement.
 Remember to stay safe and don’t frighten your pet.

 Providing the right first aid for you have injured pet isn’t as easy as it seems.
 It can be a scary time when your beloved furry friend is hurt.
 But there are a few things that you can do as a pet owner to provide first aid.

 Remove any foreign objects, such as shredded clothing, sticks, or rocks, that may have pierced the skin.
 Try to clean and control any bleeding that may be occurring.
 Place a clean cloth or bandage around the injury site to keep it immobilized and to prevent further trauma.

 Keep your pet calm in a safe area to avoid accidents.
 It’s essential to track any changes in the injury or your pet’s health, such as swelling, pain, or discharge.
-Pet first aid isn’t a substitute for in-person medical care, so monitor your pet’s situation until you can visit a veterinarian.
+According to Your Vet Friend, pet first aid isn’t a substitute for in-person medical care, so monitor your pet’s situation until you can visit a veterinarian.

 Identify Their Injuries